Searles Lake Gem and Mineral Society

 made moving around the area much easier.
 The brine

-troughs were also spread further
+troughs were also spread around

-around the area to make them more accessable.
+the area to make them more accessable.

 The blow hole field trip was also